 Does size matter?

 Absolutely it does, and the 'size-doesn’t-matter' twaddle is a sad piece of rationalisation made up by men with scrawny knobs.
+If you detect here a certain self-confidence on my part, well, then...
 Your really huge plonkers are, for purposes other than micturation, pretty useless.
-I once had a strikingly handsome boyfriend, rather like the lad on the left here, whose member on the jack was gargantuan.
+I once had a strikingly handsome boyfriend, rather like the lad on the right here, whose member on the jack was gargantuan.
 Such was its girth that no hand, mouth or ring-piece could encompass it without risking trauma.
 You could only really look and say, ‘right, yeah, it’s big, isn’t it?’
 When the point of climax was inevitable, Glen would sit astride me wanking that pole, massive bollocks aswing, and I swear you could hear the stuff coming.
 No, what matters more is proportion.
 Big dicks on skinny boys look silly, and vice versa.

 Youth.
 Wiry muscles.
 Lascivious smile.
 Stubble.
 Bollocks.
 Hairy thighs.
 A fat bulge in a lad's Jockey shorts.
 Light dusting of chest hair.